Miss Congeniality (film): Plot

 In 1982, 10-year-old Gracie Hart breaks up a school fight between two boys, one of whom is a bully and the other, her crush.
-The boy she likes is humiliated, as he was saved by a girl.
-He rudely rejects her, so she punches him before he leaves.
+The boy she likes feels humiliated, as he was saved by a girl and he rudely rejects her, so she punches him and calls him a wimp.

 18 years later, 28-year-old Gracie is a tough but uncouth special agent for the FBI.
-During a sting against Russian mobsters, she ignores protocol to save a mob boss who appears to be choking, causing one of her fellow FBI agents to be shot; Gracie is then demoted to a desk job.
+During a sting against Russian mobsters, she ignores protocol to save a mob boss who appears to be choking, causing one of her fellow FBI agents to be shot.
+As a result of this, she is demoted to a desk job.

 Soon, the agency receives news of a bomb threat from notorious domestic terrorist "the Citizen", alluding to an act of terrorism at the upcoming Miss United States beauty pageant in San Antonio, Texas.
-Gracie's partner, Eric Matthews, is put in charge of the mission; he relies on Gracie's suggestions, only to take credit for them himself.
+Gracie's partner, Eric Matthews, is put in charge of the mission and he relies on her suggestions, only to take the credit himself.

-One of Gracie's ideas is to plant an agent undercover at the event who becomes one of the top five contestants so they have access to everything in the pageant.
-When all possible candidates are deemed unfit, Eric suggests that Gracie take on the role, replacing Miss New Jersey, who was to be disqualified for acting in a pornographic film.
+One of Gracie's ideas is to plant an agent undercover at the event which is agreed upon.
+When all potential candidates are deemed unsuitable, Eric suggests that Gracie takes the role, replacing Miss New Jersey, who was to be disqualified for acting in a pornographic film.

-Beauty pageant coach Victor Melling teaches Gracie how to dress, walk, and behave in a conventionally ladylike manner.
-Although she is initially appalled, she comes to appreciate Victor's thoroughness.
-Gracie enters the pageant as "Gracie Lou Freebush", representing New Jersey, and becomes friends with Cheryl Frasier, Miss Rhode Island.
+Beauty pageant coach Victor Melling teaches Gracie how to dress, walk and behave in a conventionally ladylike manner.
+Although she is initially appalled, she comes to appreciate Victor's thoroughness, and she enters the pageant as "Gracie Lou Freebush", representing New Jersey.
+She soon becomes friends with awkward and unconfident Cheryl Frasier, Miss Rhode Island.
 As the competition begins, she impresses the judges during the talent competition with her glass harp skills.

-Several suspects are identified as possible to be "the Citizen".
-These include: the current competition director and former pageant winner Kathy Morningside, her assistant Frank Tobin, veteran MC Stan Fields, and even Cheryl, who has a history of involvement with a radical animal rights activist group.
+Several suspects are identified who could be "the Citizen", including the current competition director and former pageant winner Kathy Morningside; her assistant Frank Tobin; veteran MC Stan Fields; and even Cheryl, who has a history of involvement with an animal rights activist group.